 Candy Melts make it easy and fun to decorate and customize your cake pops.
 They’re easy to melt and can be found in a variety of colors and flavors.

 For more information on how to melt, use and decorate cake pops with Candy Melts, check out our step-by-step How to Use Candy Melts for Baking and Decorating guide.

 You can also use chocolate or white chocolate in your melting pot.
 Both make a great coating!

-Cake pops decorated with Candy Melts candy can be stored at room temperature for a week.
-If you used chocolate or white chocolate to dip or decorate your cake pops, store them in the fridge so the chocolate doesn’t melt.
+Dipped cake pops decorated with Candy Melts candy can be stored at room temperature for a week.
+If you used melted chocolate or white chocolate to dip or decorate your cake pops, store them in the fridge so the chocolate doesn’t melt.

-If you want to freeze them, simply place them in a large reusable freezer bag.
-They’ll keep in the freezer for up to 6 weeks.
+Simply place your cake pops in a large reusable freezer bag.
+Cake pops will last in the freezer for up to 6 weeks.

 Show off your pride with these Team Spirit Cake Pops.
 Made using two colors of cake and candy, these treats are great for any sport or school event!